-• All payment cardholder data shall be encrypted when transmitted over a public network such as the Internet or the City's internal network.
-Payment cardholder data is, at a minimum, the sixteen digit primary account number.
+All payment cardholder data shall be encrypted when transmitted over a public network such as the Internet, or the City's internal network.
 Cardholder data may also appear in the form of the sixteen digit primary account number plus any of the following: cardholder name, expiration date, or service code.

-• Only necessary data and protocols shall be allowed for payment card transactions.
+Only necessary data and protocols shall be allowed for payment card transactions.
 All other traffic or protocols are explicitly denied in the payment card environment.